futurestages/OnBoardXR_Landing_Page/docs/active-replica.md

 This campus aimed to connect multiple custom clients of Mozilla Hubs so users could "portal" between different experiences.
 As a case study for interoperable metaverses, MozFest granted Active Replica permission to incorporate OnBoardXR's lobby directly into the virtual conference itself as a dedicated "wing."
 Participants of the conferece could visit the OnBoardXR lobby by clicking on a doorway which linked to a [`Room`](./glossary-room.md) url on OnBoardXR's separate server.
 This mirrored the exact mechanic of portaling into breakout rooms within the virtual conference itself, with a minor inconvenience of requiring the user to repeat the sign-in menu process.

-During showtimes, participants could join the live performance by navigating the theater wing and clicking on the doorway.
+During showtimes, participants could join the live performance by navigating the to theater wing and clicking on the doorway.
 When shows were not in progress, [`Sage Freeman`]() designed a stunning port environment where visitors could explore and learn more information about the performances.

 OnBoardXR premiered six live performance prototypes in [`OnBoardXR: Port of Registry`](./obxr-port-of-registry.md) on March 10, 2022 for MozFest passholders before embarking on a run of shows for the general public.
-This successful handshake between three separate ecosystems (OnBoardXR, MozFest and Active Replica) running their own clients on their own servers provided a compeling framework for a web of disconnected communities in WebVR chosing to allow occasional traffic to each others users and content.
+This successful handshake between three separate ecosystems (OnBoardXR, MozFest and Active Replica) running their own clients on their own servers provided a compeling framework for a web of disconnected 3D virtual communities chosing to allow occasional traffic to each others users and content.

 ## Productions

-Active Replica was usually listed as a producer on one of the OnBoardXR acts each season, often the work of their long time collaborator, Xriel Tarr.
-These prototypes recieved additional internal support from Active Replica's broader staff, often investigating an application of live events the company wished to offer to its client base.
+Active Replica was often listed as a producer on one of the OnBoardXR acts each season.
+These prototypes recieved additional internal support from Active Replica's broader staff, often investigating an application of live events the company wished to offer to its own client base.

 ### This Land Is Island
 [`Xriel Tarr`]() and [`Dasha Kittredge`]() devised an immersive performance taking places on a deserted island with a marooned couple.
 The audience was prompted to choose which character they wished to follow and offer relationship advice before teaming up to defeat a Kraken, puppetted by Kevin Laibson.